310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Rei, Wataru… What are you doing here?
-You two being together is very unusual~
+rei, wataru… what are you doing here? you two being together is very unusual~
 {% endbubble %}

 {% bubble Rei %}